Skip to content

 • Information must be gathered from all parties and circulated to everyone involved 2 weeks before the annual review meeting.

 • You’ll be given at least 2 weeks notice of the date of your review meeting.
 All professionals who provide the support outlined in your child or young person's EHCP will be invited.
 Attendance isn't compulsory, however annual review meetings are considered most effective when the educational setting (such as the school or college) leads the review.
+In some cases, the review meeting will just be attended by the SENCo, the parent/carer and (if appropriate) the child or young person.

 You should be given at least 2 weeks to prepare for the meeting.
 If you don’t feel like you’ve been given enough time then you should speak to your SENCO about changing the date.